-For information on routes, schedules, and fares, go to the ATM website or use their online trip planner.
+For information on routes, schedules, and fares, go to the ATM website or use their online journey planner.

-At your arrival in Milan we will help you obtain an ATM student monthly pass (“abbonamento urbano mensile”) and we will pay for it.
-A passport and a passport-size photo are required: if you didn’t bring one photo with you there are photo booths in some subway stations.
+At your arrival in Milan we will help you obtain an ATM student pass (“abbonamento urbano”) and we will pay for it.
+A passport is required.

 If you want to take a cab in Milan or other Italian cities, make sure to only use official taxis.
 These taxis are often white, but they can sometimes be yellow or other colors.
 They can also be recognized by the “TAXI” sign on their roof and the license number that is clearly displayed on the sides of the taxi, at the back and on the inside.
 Official taxis will also have a meter to measure and display the fare rate.
 You will have a better chance of being charged a reasonable fare by using official taxis.

 Passengers arriving at airports and train stations are often the ideal targets for unlicensed taxi drivers trying to find business.
 It is not recommended to accept offers from these drivers.
 Their taxis may not be metered, and you may be overcharged.
 Official taxi drivers remain by their cars at the taxi stand and do not seek business in the arrival halls.

 Taxi fares vary depending on the final destination, the amount of luggage loaded, the time of travel, and the number of passengers using the taxi.
 There is usually an extra charge for each suitcase loaded into the boot, and an extra charge after the third or fourth passenger.
 Taxi fares are more expensive at night, and on Sundays and public holidays.